Email Verification for Azure AD and ADFS

 email_verified field to true in Azure AD and ADFS connections.
 If you were using Azure AD and ADFS connections in the past, you will have a tenant setting that will override the Connection Setting for Email Verification and keep the previous behavior.

-The new tenant setting is in the Migrations section, and it's called Default to 'Email Verification' setting for Azure AD/ADFS connections.
+You can find the new tenant setting in the Auth0 Dashboard > Settings > Advanced.
+Locate the Migrations section, then find Default to 'Email Verification' setting for Azure AD/ADFS connections.

 When this setting is disabled,